A Bill to extend the criteria under which music and sports video works and documentaries lose their exemption from classification.

 13 April 2010

-This Bill would change the rules about when music videos, sports videos and documentaries must be classified.
-It extends the criteria for losing their exemption from classification, so more of these video works could need to go through the official classification process before they can be sold or shown.
-The aim is to ensure appropriate oversight of content in these formats.
+This bill would broaden the rules about when certain music videos, sports video works and documentaries must be classified.
+It extends the criteria for losing their exemption from classification, so more of these works would need an official age rating.
+In effect, more video content would fall under the formal classification system.

-The Bill is at its second reading in the House of Commons; after this it will move to the committee stage for detailed examination.
+The bill is at the 2nd reading in the House of Commons.
+After this, it would typically move to committee stage for detailed examination before progressing further.

 Generated 21 February 2026